-- The safety of children and young people are the paramount consideration in any professional activity; - Resolution should be sought within the shortest timescale possible to ensure the child is protected; - As a guide, professionals should attempt to resolve differences through discussion within one working week or a timescale that protects the child from harm (whichever is shortest); - Disagreements should be resolved at the lowest possible stage.
+- The safety of children and young people are the paramount consideration in any professional activity; - Resolution should be sought within the shortest time scale possible to ensure the child is protected; - As a guide, professionals should attempt to resolve differences through discussion within one working week or a timescale that protects the child from harm (whichever is shortest); - Disagreements should be resolved at the lowest possible stage.

-The Designated Safeguarding Lead or other appropriate member of staff will:
+The Trust and its schools' Designated Safeguarding Leads or other appropriate member of staff will:

-- Contact the line manager in Local authority Children's Social Care if they consider the response to a referral has not led to the child being adequately safeguarded. - Contact the line manager in Local Authority Children's Social Care if they consider that the child is not being adequately safeguarded by the child protection plan. - Use the PDSCP escalation policy if this does not resolve the concern.
+- Contact the line manager in Local Authority Children's Social Care if they consider the response to a referral has not led to the child being adequately safeguarded. - Contact the line manager in Local Authority Children's Social Care if they consider that the child is not being adequately safeguarded by the child protection plan. - Use the PDSCP escalation policy if this does not resolve the concern.
 URL: https://pandorsetscb.proceduresonline.com/p escalation.html